Welcome to the Department of Law

 - Dr Emma Nottingham, Lecturer in Law and Convenor, Centre for Information Rights

-- Dr Craig Prescott, Lecturer in Law
+- Dr Craig Prescott, Lecturer in Law and Convenor, Centre for Parliament and Public Law

 - Christine Rinik, Senior Lecturer in Law